lancopku/agent-backdoor-attacks/README.md

 ## Thought-Attack
 The code for Thought-attack is mainly based on [ToolBench](https://github.com/OpenBMB/ToolBench).
-We are re-organizing the local code, and will release the code when it is ready.
+We provide an instruction in ```ToolBench/README.md``` on how to use the poisoned data we provide.